In Selma, Biden says right to vote remains under assault

 Before Biden’s visit, the Rev. William Barber II, a co-chair of Poor People’s Campaign, and six other activists wrote Biden and members of Congress to express their frustration with the lack of progress on voting rights legislation.
 They urged Washington politicians visiting Selma not to sully the memories of Lewis and Williams and other civil rights activists with empty platitudes.

-“We’re saying to President Biden, let’s frame this to America as a moral issue, and let’s show how it effects everybody,” Barber said in an interview.
+“We’re saying to President Biden, let’s frame this to America as a moral issue, and let’s show how it affects everybody,” Barber said in an interview.

 “I want them to know what happened here,” she said.